-Every 25th of February of the year, the Philippines commemorates the 1986 EDSA People Power Revolution which symbolizes the restoration of democracy in the Philippines after the Marcos Regime.
+On the 25th of February each year, the Philippines marks the anniversary of the 1986 EDSA People Power Revolution.
+This momentous occasion represents the restoration of democracy in the Philippines after the dark period of the Marcos Regime.

 But before that, here is a music video of the 1986 EDSA People Power Revolution in the Philippines by Virna Lisa:

 The 1986 EDSA People Power Revolution in the Philippines Theme Song: Magkaisa

 “Magkaisa” is a Filipino song composed by National Artist for Music Ryan Cayabyab with lyrics by Jose Javier Reyes.
 It was first performed by the popular singer and actress Virna Lisa during the 1986 EDSA People Power Revolution, which saw the overthrow of the Marcos regime in the Philippines.

 The song’s title “Magkaisa” means “unite” in English, and it is a call for the Filipino people to come together as one and work towards a common goal.
 The lyrics convey a message of hope and unity, emphasizing the importance of standing together and supporting each other through difficult times.